 What happened to volume four, number one?

 Like many magazines of the era, Weird Tales divided his issues by Volumes and Numbers.
 So, i.e., there were Vol. 12/5, or Vol. 30/6, all of them progressively marked…except one.
-The first issue of Volume 4 (May/June/July, 1924) in fact, starts with number 2.
+The first issue of Volume 4 (May 1924) in fact, starts with number 2 instead of 1.
 The curious thing is that they seemed having realized the mistake only twenty-three years later, in 1947, when they issued two different issues (May and July) with the same volume number, 39/11, thus effectively returning to the appropriate numeration.

-If you’re interested in taking a look at the magazine, you can find some issues of Weird Tales, original edition and free to read, here.
+If you’re interested in taking a look at the magazine, you can find some issues of Weird Tales digital edition and free to read here.